UEA has transport links across the city, county and across the UK.

 There are other Park & Ride options available from:

 Please note, connections from these Park & Ride sites require change at Norwich Bus Station.
+Please factor any additional time in for bus changes.

 Local bus services